bee0018/Chasma/README.md

 - Download [Node.js](https://nodejs.org/en/download/).
 - Download [WebStorm](https://www.jetbrains.com/webstorm/promo/?source=google&medium=cpc&campaign=AMER_en_US-CST_WebStorm_Branded&term=webstorm&content=717267885243&gad_source=1&gad_campaignid=9641686287&gbraid=0AAAAADloJzjM8YwGuomM1PAAElS0TYUtX&gclid=Cj0KCQjw2IDFBhDCARIsABDKOJ6ZAX4ejAlVLQhNXvOmGcZ6rUg8tSvULOMdTD4DFZLUPnMA5E5bJkIaAmStEALw_wcB).
 Suggested that you use the non-commercial version for the time being.
 - Download the [.NET8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) SDK.
 This will be used for running the backend and other dependencies such as the runtime environment.
-- Download the [PostgresSQL](https://www.postgresql.org/download/) database platform.
-The tool to interact with the database will be pgAdmin4.
+- Download the [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads#trysql) database platform.
+The tool to interact with the database will be [Micorsoft SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install).
 - Download IDE for C# development.
 Preferred is [Visual Studio](https://visualstudio.microsoft.com/vs/professional/) or [Rider](https://www.jetbrains.com/rider/download/?section=windows).
 	- If using Visual Studio, make sure to install the workloads for:
  		- ASP.NET and web development